vitaly-t/prime-lib/README.md

 ## Usage

-Follow the simple usage examples below, based on your development environment.
+Follow the usage examples below, based on your development environment.

 ### JavaScript

-Example of generating an array with the first 10 primes:
+Generating an array with the first 10 primes:

 ```js
 const {generatePrimes, stopOnCount} = require('primes-generator');